Bladestar1370/Pet-Goods-Shop/README.md

 ## Usage

-- **User Interface**:
-  - Visit the Frontend app in your browser, browse products, add to cart/wishlist, sign up/log in, and place orders.
+- **Frontend**: Visit the app in your browser, browse products, add to cart/wishlist, sign up/log in, and place orders.
-- **Admin Panel**:
-  - Log in as admin to add/edit/delete products, view orders, and manage categories/types.
+- **Admin Panel**: Log in as admin to add/edit/delete products, view orders, and manage categories/types.

 ---